National Highway 131G (India)

 National Highway 131G (NH-131G) is an under-construction 6-lane wide national highway in Bihar, India.
 The NH-131G is a part of Patna Ring Road and connects NH-31 at Dighwara in Saran district to Ramnagar in Patna district, via Sherpur and Kanhauli in Patna.
 This highway is a spur of NH-31.

+As of December 2024, the projected date of completion was September 2027.